 Apply current technologies to meet the challenges of today while creating new technologies that meet the challenges of tomorrow.

-Computer Science has become an increasingly valuable field for professionals in IT, engineering, cyber security, and application development.
+The benefit of a master's degree in computer science has become an increasingly valuable field for professionals in the sciences, IT, engineering, cyber security, and application development.

 Curriculum Combines Problem-Solving, Critical Thinking, Innovation, and Creativity

 The Master of Science degree in Computer Science program prepares you with an advanced understanding of the principles that underlie the science of computing.
-Designed for the working adult, the program offers classes in the evening in accelerated, eight-week sessions.
-Upon completion of the program, you will be able to:
+Designed for the working adult, the program offers classes in the evening in accelerated, eight-week sessions, where it can be completed in as little as one year.

 Software Engineering Concentration